 It should be noted, however, that a limited liability partnership (LLP) is a hybrid entity with characteristics falling between those of a company and those of a partnership.
 Like a company, an LLP is considered to be a body corporate and so a separate legal entity from the individuals or companies making up the partnership.
 However, the partners' individual liability is limited.
 Like a partnership, the relationship between the members of an LLP is governed by a partnership agreement and it does not have shareholders or directors.

 Partnership relationships do no neatly fall into the regimes for either personal or corporate insolvency.
 Traditionally the law and practice of bankruptcy was applied to partnerships.
 Later, an unsatisfactory approach of applying the relevant provisions of UK personal and corporate insolvency law to insolvent partnerships - with some modifications - was taken.
 In 1994 the law surrounding partnership insolvency was consolidated under the Insolvent Partnerships Order (the Order).
 It was further modified by Amendment Orders in 2005, 2006 and in 2017 (The Deregulation Act 2015 and Small Business, Enterprise and Employment Act 2015 (Consequential Amendments) (Savings) Regulations 2017).

 Under the Order, partnerships can be treated as legal entities in their own right for insolvency purposes.
-Importantly, the Order has extended procedures relating to voluntary arrangements and administrations to insolvent partnerships and the Amendment Orders enforce a new out-of-court administration procedure and the new terms of creditor decisions and deemed consent procedures to partnerships.
+Importantly, the Order has extended procedures relating to voluntary arrangements and administrations to insolvent partnerships and the Amendment Orders apply the out-of-court administration procedure and the new terms of creditor decisions and deemed consent procedures to partnerships.